skarlekar/smart-quora/README.md

 ## Setup Instructions
 ### Installing Hyperledger Fabric on AWS
-For this exercise, we will deploy Hyperledger Fabric on a clean Ubuntu 16.04 LTS 64-bit environment on a AWS EC2 instance.
+For this exercise, we will deploy Hyperledger Fabric on a clean Ubuntu 16.04 LTS 64-bit environment on a AWS EC2 instance as per the configuration shown in the picture below.

 **Note**: While this section goes over the installation of HLF on a compute instance on AWS EC2, the installation can be done on a compute instance on any public cloud such as Microsoft Azure, Google Cloud, IBM Bluemix or your own virtual machine on your local desktop/laptop.